OSVR/OSVR-Core/plugins/videobasedtracker/doc/Developing.md

 Each LED pattern consists of an infinitely-repeated series of frames.
 Each frame consists of a series of bright(1)/dim(0) bits lasting for one camera frame, synchronized with the camera exposures.

-There are N bits within a frame (N=16 was selected for reasons described below).
-See a later secion for LED pattern tables.
+There are N bits within a frame (N=16 was selected).
+See below for the LED pattern tables.
 The patterns have the characteristic that no patterns can be rotated to produce another so that the ID for a particular LED can be reliably determined by looking only at that LED’s sequence.
 The relative start time of the transmissions for different LEDs does not matter.
 Patterns with even, odd, and no parity checking were tested, to see the impact of enabling parity checking to detect single-bit errors.

 This forms a family of encodings parameterized by N (the number of bits used to encode) and parity.
 As N increases, the time to determine a complete encoding increases but the maximum number of overlapping LEDs in the high state decreases.
 The minimum counts with optimal packing was computed for a range of choices and a size of 16 with odd parity was selected.

 #### Encoding

 The encoding selected for the OSVR HDK is shown below.
-Each period ('.') indicates a dim flash nd each asterisk ('*') indicates a bright flash.
+Each period ('.') indicates a dim flash and each asterisk ('*') indicates a bright flash.
 The LED index is listed along the left edge (this does not match the final hardware ordering in the as-designed unit).

      0: ***...*........*
      1: ...****..*......